Analgesia Standard Treatment Guidelines for Rats

 - Orbital Tightening: Squinting or closing of the eyes.

-- Nose/Cheek Flattening: Flattening and elongation of the bridge of the nose and flattening of the cheeks (potentially sunken look)
+- Nose/Cheek Flattening: Flattening and elongation of the bridge of the nose and flattening of the cheeks (potentially sunken look).

 Scoring: